WWOS (AM)

-WWOS (810 kHz) is a daytimer radio station broadcasting a Christian talk and teaching radio format, along with Southern gospel music.
-Licensed to Walterboro, South Carolina, it serves the Charleston metropolitan area.
-The station is currently owned by Grace Baptist Church of Orangeburg.
+WWOS (810 AM) is a noncommercial radio station licensed to Walterboro, South Carolina, United States, serving the Charleston metropolitan area.
+Currently owned by Grace Baptist Church of Orangeburg, it features a Christian format, along with Southern gospel music, operating during the daytime hours only.

-Because it shares the same frequency as clear-channel station WGY in Schenectady, New York, WWOS is a daytimer station.
-It is required to go off the air at sunset to avoid causing interference.
-The station's programming is heard around the clock on co-owned WWOS-FM 91.9 in St. George, South Carolina.
-WWOS-AM-FM are also simulcast on AM 710 WPOG in St. Matthews, South Carolina.
+WWOS's programming is heard around the clock on co-owned WWOS-FM (91.9) in St. George, and on WPOG in St. Matthews.